List of musicals: M to Z

-This is a general list of musicals, including Broadway musicals, West End musicals, and musicals that premiered in other places, as well as film musicals, whose titles fall into the M-Z alphabetic range.
+This is a list of musicals, including Broadway musicals, West End musicals, and musicals that premiered in other places, as well as film musicals, whose titles fall into the M–Z alphabetic range.
 (See also List of notable musical theatre productions, List of operettas, List of Bollywood films, List of rock musicals.)

 See List of musicals: A to L for additional titles.